MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-in-both-bash-and-powershell.md

 ```

 ---

-## Understand line continuation characters

-Line continuation characters are also different between environments.
-The <kbd>Copy</kbd> button of the Azure CLI code block removes the backslash (`\`) and the backtick (``\``) by design.
-If you want to copy a formatted code block, use your keyboard or mouse to select and copy the example.

 Using [az storage account update](/cli/azure/storage/account#az-storage-account-update), add tags to help you identify your storage account and learn about line continuation and quoting differences.
 The `--tags` parameter accepts a space-separated list of values.